Rajubdpro/Advance-WP-Slider-Plugin/readme.txt

 **Slider Background Image:** The background image used in this plugin's screenshots is provided by [pexels] https://www.pexels.com/photo/city-skyline-across-body-of-water-during-night-time-3586966/  [pixels] https://images.pexels.com/photos/957002/berchtesgaden-alpine-watzmann-berchtesgaden-national-park-957002.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1.
 It is used under a free license and is for demonstration purposes only.
 Please visit their website for more free resources.

 Shortcode Example: [AWP-SLIDER]

+Note: This is a slider plugin, it will help you add new feature in your website, its looking good and easy customization and fast loading and seo friendly. you don't need another support plugin for this,  this is a single plugin, and you don't need any old experience